THE PRIMATE OF THE EASTERN DIOCESE

 Ordained as a celibate priest by Archbishop Barsamian in 1997, and given the priestly name “Daniel,” he served as dean of St. Nersess Seminary until 2012.
 During that period he also served as a visiting pastor to the St. Sarkis Church of Charlotte, North Carolina.

 Bishop Daniel is a member of several scholarly and ecumenical associations, has authored numerous academic and popular articles, and was the general editor of the Divine Liturgy pew book used throughout the English-speaking world.

 In November 2012, he became director of the Eastern Diocese’s Krikor and Clara Zohrab Information Center, and subsequently also became a visiting professor of liturgy at Notre Dame University, and at the Pontifical Oriental Institute in Rome.

 In May 2018, while still a vartabed, Fr.
 Daniel was elected as the Primate of the Eastern Diocese of the Armenian Church of America.
 He was elevated to the rank of bishop by the hand of His Holiness Karekin II, the Supreme Patriarch and Catholicos of All Armenians, on May 12, 2019, in a ceremony at Holy Etchmiadzin in the Republic of Armenia.
-His consecration as a bishop makes him only the second American-born clergyman to attain that rank—and is an occasion for great joy for the faithful of the Diocese he leads.
+His consecration as a bishop made him only the second American-born clergyman to attain that rank—and was an occasion for great joy for the faithful of the Diocese he leads.